wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/P/Prismatic_Wall.md

 The barrier can be created as either a vertical wall–up to 90 feet long, 30 feet high, and 1 inch thick–or a 30-foot diameter sphere.
 If the wall intersects a space occupied by a creature the spell fails, you lose your action, and the spell slot is wasted.

-When a creature that can see the barrier moves within 20 feet of the area or starts its turn within 20 feet of the area, it must succeed on a Constitution saving throw or be [blinded](#Conditions_blinded) for 1 minute.
+When a creature that can see the barrier moves within 20 feet of the area or starts its turn within 20 feet of the area, it must succeed on a Constitution saving throw or be [deprived (sight)](#Conditions_deprived) for 1 minute.

 The wall has 7 layers, each layer of a different color in order from red to violet.
 Once a layer is destroyed, it is gone for the duration of the spell.